 An exceptional Alexandrite can display dramatic and vivid colour under different lightings, green under daylight and red under incandescent light.
 Not many gemstones possess such capability.
 Although Sapphire, Garnet, and Spinel can be found on rare occasions as colour changing gemstones, none of the above could colour-change like Alexandrite.

 Colour change determines its market value.
-A dramatic colour change Alexandrite will worth more than a pale colour change Alexandrite.
+A dramatic colour change Alexandrite will definitely worth more than an indistinct colour change.
 The amount of chromium in the stone that affects the quality of the colour change.

 Besides the rarity and unusual optical properties, the factor that determines a gemstone’s collectability, is the story behind it.
-The discovery of Alexandrite has started the saying of “Emerald by day, Ruby by night”, to describe its unique phenomena.
-It seems like a combination of the two gemstones, Emerald and Ruby.
-Alexandrite is considered as a perfect addition to the family of precious gemstones.
+The fame of Alexandrite has started the saying of “Emerald by day, Ruby by night”, to describe its unique phenomena.
+It almost seems like a combination of both Emerald and Ruby.
+Thus, it should considered to be a perfect addition to the family of precious gemstones.

-Being named after a Russian Tsar, Alexandrite has inevitably become the national stone of Russia.
+Being named after a Russian Tsar, this gem has inevitably become the national stone of Russia.
 Alexandrite’s colour change also represented the official colors of Imperial Russian.

 At the showroom of The King’s Bespoke, you can find a wide range of Alexandrite: https://www.fareastgemsjewellery.com/collections/all-gemstones/alexandrite